elim/hugo/docs/content/tutorials/creating-a-new-theme.md

 $
 ```

-The new files are empty because because the templates used to generate the content are empty.
+The new files are empty because the templates used to generate the content are empty.
 The homepage doesn't show the new content, either.

 ```bash
 $ cat public/index.html